 Chicago, IL 60610

-The Higher Learning Commission has accredited Thomas M. Cooley Law School since 2001.
-The Higher Learning Commission is part of the North Central Association of Colleges and Schools.
-The NCA, founded in 1895, is one of six regional institutional accreditors in the United States.
-Through its commissions it accredits, and thereby grants membership to educational institutions in the North Central region: Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia, and Wyoming.
-The Commission is recognized by the US Department of Education and the Council on Higher Education Accreditation.
+The Higher Learning Commission has accredited Western Michigan University Thomas M. Cooley Law School since 2001.
+The HLC is part of the North Central Association of Colleges and Schools.
+Founded in 1895, the NCA is one of six regional institutional accreditors in the United States.
+Through its commissions it accredits, and thereby grants membership to, educational institutions in the North Central region: Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia, and Wyoming.
+The HLC is recognized by the US Department of Education and the Council on Higher Education Accreditation.

 Higher Learning Commission